This easy caprese pasta recipe features ripe summer tomatoes, fresh basil, and lactose-free mozzarella to highlight the best the season has to offer.

-I could probably make a whole meal out of caprese salad, but serving it over a tangle of gluten-free pasta and zucchini noodles really take it to the next level.
+I could probably make a whole meal out of caprese salad, but serving it over a tangle of gluten-free pasta and zucchini noodles really takes it to the next level.
 That’s what I call a meal!

 If you place the zucchini noodles in the bottom of your colander before you strain your pasta, the residual heat will cook them the perfect amount.

 When I was dreaming up this recipe, the biggest thing I kept going back and forth on was if I should use the cheese to make a creamy sauce or if I should keep it cold and mix it into the tomato topping.

 I really love GO VEGGIE’s shredded lactose-free cheeses, but they’ve been more difficult to find lately.
 Here’s a link to their store locator so you can find your favorite variety at a store near you!

-- 1/2 pound gluten-free thin spaghetti
+- ½ pound gluten-free thin spaghetti

 - 1 medium zucchini

-- 2-3 large, ripe tomatoes
+- 2-3 large ripe tomatoes

 - 2 tablespoons olive oil

-- 4 garlic cloves, thinly sliced
+- 4 garlic cloves thinly sliced

 - 1 tablespoon gluten-free flour

-- 1-1/4 cup GO VEGGIE lactose-free mozzarella shreds, divided
+- 1-1/4 cup GO VEGGIE lactose-free mozzarella shreds divided

-- 1/4 cup fresh basil, thinly sliced
+- ¼ cup fresh basil thinly sliced

-Bring a large pot of heavily salted water to a boil.
+- Bring a large pot of heavily salted water to a boil.
 Follow the directions on the pasta box for al dente pasta.

-Meanwhile, use the thinnest setting of your spiralizer to spiralize the zucchini.
+- Meanwhile, use the thinnest setting of your spiralizer to spiralize the zucchini.
 Place the zucchini in your colander.

 - Roughly chop the tomatoes.
 Sprinkle with a generous pinch of salt.

-Reserve 1 cup of pasta water.
+- Reserve 1 cup of pasta water.
 Pout the rest, along with the pasta, into the colander with the zucchini.

-Return the pot to the stove and set to medium heat.
+- Return the pot to the stove and set to medium heat.
 Add the garlic and cook 2-3 minutes, or until the garlic is fragrant but not brown.
 Stir in the flour to form a thick paste.
 Whisk in half of the reserved pasta water.
 Slowly sprinkle in 1 cup of the mozzarella, allowing it to melt completely.
 If needed, add the remaining pasta water to thin the cheese to a sauce-like consistency.

-Return the pasta and zucchini the to pot and stir to coat with the cheese sauce.
+- Return the pasta and zucchini the to pot and stir to coat with the cheese sauce.
 Top with the tomatoes, basil, and remaining cheese.
 Season to taste with cracked black pepper.